Automotive Grade Linux All Member Meeting Spring

 • Presentation slides should be formatted in 16:9.

-• The room will include a screen, projector, and (1) microphone for each speaker.
+• The room will include a screen, projector, and (2) microphones.

-All speakers are required to upload their final presentation slides by Friday, February 23.
-In addition to providing a hard copy for accessibility purposes, we find that adding presentations before the event helps to drive interest in attending the session.
+All speakers are required to submit their final presentation slides before the event.
+In addition to providing a hard copy for accessibility purposes, we find that adding the presentations before the event helps to drive interest in attending the session.

-Please note that your presentation slides should be submitted as a PDF and formatted in 16:9.
+Please upload slides to Sched.com by Tuesday, February 25 and note that your presentation slides should be submitted as a PDF and formatted in 16:9.

 To upload slides, follow these instructions (guide with screenshots):